 - Specialized licenses that truckers must obtain before operating a commercial vehicle

 - Testing for drugs and alcohol in drivers that must be completed on a regular basis.

 - Currently, drivers are able to drive up to 11 hours in a single day and work up to 14 hours in a single day.
-There is a 34-hour restart rule in place that allows a truck driver to utilize a 34-hour restart period once per week.
+There is a 34-hour restart rule that allows a truck driver to utilize a 34-hour restart period once per week.
 One must also take rest breaks every eight hours in between shifts for at least 30 minutes.

 A truck crash accident lawyer can assist those who have been injured in a trucking accident in researching whether any federal truck safety regulations were violated.
 It is common for those who may be rear-ended by commercial trucks to assert a cause of action based in negligence.
-The fact that a truck driver failed to maintain the proper lookout or failed to properly control his or her vehicle are violations of federal regulations in place to ensure safety driving amongst commercial truck drivers.Lawsuits For Personal Injuries Stemming from Violations of Trucking Regulations
+The fact that a truck driver failed to maintain the proper lookout or failed to properly control his or her vehicle are violations of federal regulations enforced to ensure safe driving amongst commercial truck drivers.

 A lawyer who has experience handling trucking collision cases can also help you determine whether it is best to sue the truck driver or the truck company.
-If the truck driver was working as an independent contractor, then you will need to file a lawsuit against the truck driver.
-A lawyer may still see if there is a corporation that can be held legally responsible as well in a lawsuit to maximize compensation.
+If the truck driver was working as an independent contractor, you would need to file a lawsuit against the trucker.
+A lawyer may determine that the trucking corporation can be held legally responsible and add them as a defendant in the case to maximize compensation.

-If you have been injured in a truck accident, then you deserve to receive compensation for the injuries that you have suffered.
-You can call one of our Chicago truck accident attorneys at Rosenfeld Injury Lawyers today to schedule an initial consultation for your claim and to receive information about your legal options.
+If you have been injured in a truck accident, you deserve to receive compensation for the injuries that you have suffered.
+You can call one of our truck accident attorneys at Rosenfeld Injury Lawyers LLC today to schedule an initial consultation for your monetary claim and receive information about your legal options.